(Disclosure: Some of the links below may be affiliate links)

 I do not want to discourage anyone from retiring early!
 On the contrary, I still believe that most people can achieve that goal.
 But it will not be easy.
 I do not think my journey to early retirement will be easy.
 But I think it is worth trying for me.

-My main point with this article is that I do not want you to believe that retiring early is simple because it is not.
+My main point with this article is that I do not want you to believe that retiring early is easy because it is not.
 It is pretty simple, but it is not easy.
 There are no secrets to early retirement!
 You need to put in the work.

 It is also important to realize that while the math behind early retirement works for everybody, it will favor high-income earners and frugal people.
 This is a simple truth.